mongodb/terraform-provider-mongodbatlas/website/docs/r/private_endpoint_interface_link.html.markdown

 ---
 layout: "mongodbatlas"
 page_title: "MongoDB Atlas: private_endpoint_link"
-sidebar_current: "docs-mongodbatlas-resource-private_endpoint_link"
+sidebar_current: "docs-mongodbatlas-resource-private_endpoint_interface_link"
 description: |-
     Provides a Private Endpoint Link resource.
 ---

-# mongodbatlas_private_endpoint_link
+# mongodbatlas_private_endpoint_interface_link

-`mongodbatlas_private_endpoint_link` provides a Private Endpoint Link resource.
-This represents a Private Endpoint Link, which adds one interface endpoint to a private endpoint connection in an Atlas project.
+`mongodbatlas_private_endpoint_interface_link` provides a Private Endpoint Interface Link resource.
+This represents a Private Endpoint Interface Link, which adds one interface endpoint to a private endpoint connection in an Atlas project.

 ~> **IMPORTANT:**You must have one of the following roles to successfully handle the resource:
   * Organization Owner